joaohf/jepsen-lab/readme.md

 ## Running ##

 1. Clone this repository
+2. Copy `input.vars.example` to `input.vars` and edit as necessary
-2. Run `terraform apply`.
-Terraform will prompt you for the values that it needs:
+2. Run `terraform apply -var-file=input.vars`.
+Terraform will prompt you for any values that it needs, e.g.:
   a.
 The name of the ssh key that you have uploaded to aws.
-This is what it is called on aws.
+This is what it is
+     called on aws. `aws_keypair_name` in `input.vars`
   b.
 Your aws access key / secret access key if you don't have the standard environment variables
      set.
+We suggest seting up `aws` CLI tools and set yor credentials in `~/.aws/credentials`
   c.
 The path to the previously mentioned key, this time the private key. (this is used for
-     provisioning)
+     provisioning) `aws_keypair_private_key_path` in `input.vars`
 3. Wait while it configures all of the servers
 4. ssh as `admin` into the provided ip address
 5. Clone the [Jepsen][1] repository wherever you'd like